catzy007/catzy007.github.io/posts/2023-11-19-my-journey-upgrading-homelab/content.md

 in this form factor such as GTX 1050 or GTX 1650, but the majority of the GPU is either workstation or server-class one such as Quadro or Tesla lineup.
 In my case, I'm using NVIDIA Quadro K620 2 GB which I acquire for about 25 USD.
-Other than that, I only add DVI to HDMI adapter and HDMI Dummy Adapter because I plan to run this Headless.
+Other than that, I also need DVI to HDMI adapter and HDMI Dummy Adapter because I plan to run this Headless.

 <div class="row">